Pastors & Staff

 The Rev. Randy Weber Associate Pastor for Administration & Discipleship

 I grew up in the Memorial Presbyterian Church in Wenonah, New Jersey.
-I met my future wife, Cindy, there when we were both in the nursery.
-We arrived at FAPC in 1991, where I teach the New Members Class four times a year, as well as classes in Celtic spirituality, inspired by our pilgrimages to the Iona community in Scotland.
-Today Cindy is a lower school librarian in Manhattan.
-Our daughter Laura is finishing her THM; our son, Craig, is a mechanical engineer; and our youngest, Emily, is a student at the Albert Einstein College of Medicine.
+I met my future wife, Cindy, there right after college.
+We married and raised three children as I completed seminary and pastored congregations in Pennsylvania.
+We arrived at FAPC in 1991, where I teach the new members class five times a year, as well as classes in Celtic spirituality, inspired by our pilgrimages to the Iona community in Scotland.
+Cindy recently retired as a lower school librarian here in Manhattan.
+Our daughter Laura earned two master's degrees in theology and lives near Denver; our son, Craig, is director of mechanical engineering for Leapfrog in Emeryville, California; and our youngest, Emily, is a resident in pediatrics at the New York University School of Medicine.

 The Rev. J.C.
 Austin Parish Associate